sagabanana/-50daysofudacity/README.md

 Attended SPAIC ML Kick-off meeting and reviewing Lesson 2

 ## D13-7/26/2020
-Studied the ML key ideas recommnded and made by @carlosalcantara - Thank you!!
+Studied the ML key ideas recommended and made by @carlosalcantara - Thank you!!
 ML Lesson 2 key points
 What is machine learning?
 How is machine learning different from traditional programming?